Samsung/tizen-docs/docs/application/web/guides/data/file-system.md

    ```
    fileHandleWrite.close();
    ```
  You can copy, move and rename files and directories within the file system with the `copyFile()`, `copyDirectory()`, `moveFile()`, `moveDirectory()` and `rename()` methods.
-During copy or move operations, if a file or directory of the same name already exists in the target location, the overwrite input parameter of the method defines whether the existing file is overwritten.
+During copy or move operations, if a file or directory of the same name already exists in the target location, the overwrite input parameter of the method defines whether the existing file is overwritten:

  - To copy a file, use the `copyFile()` method.
 The following example copies the file to the `images` directory.
 Since the third parameter is set to `true`, any existing file or directory with the same name in the target directory is overwritten: